telerik/blazor-docs/knowledge-base/chart-mark-series-on-click.md

 title: Mark a Chart Series on Click
 description: How Mark a Chart Series on Click
 type: how-to
-page_title: Print the Grid
+page_title: Mark a Chart Series on Click
-slug: grid-kb-print
+slug: chart-mark-series-on-click
 position:
 tags:
 res_type: kb